jmp407/-work-/README.md

 # -work-

 Can the history show a diff of a pdf?
+Yes but it is in "machine code" pdf will remain your nemisis for as long as you live!
+Damn it.

 Web page home  https://jmp407.github.io/-work-/